- Employment - According to Baltimore Magazine, Kennedy Krieger Institute was voted one of the best places to work in 2013.

 The top 10 reasons were borrowed from a blog on Trulia, a residential real estate site, and updated based on 2013-2014 data.

-Check out other great reasons to live in Baltimore -
+Visit the Live Baltimore website and check out other great reasons to live in Baltimore